 - Yevhen Hruschovets, attorney, member of the Ukrainian Bar Association.

-- Каterina Savchenko, аnalyst of the Open Dialog Foundation.
+- Каterina Savchenko, аnalyst of the Open Dialogue Foundation.

-- Christine Brandauer, Project Assistant, representative of the Open Dialog Foundation.
+- Christine Brandauer, Project Assistant, representative of the Open Dialogue Foundation.

 - Oleksandr Orlow (via Skype), Polish citizen who was held in custody in the Odessa detention facility for 4.5 years.
 The case in which violations on the part of the investigative bodies were recorded, reverberated among Polish MPs and diplomats.
 Subsequently, in May 2016, Mr. Orlov was released under the guarantee of MPs.

 Moderator: Serhiy Kischenko, attorney, member of the Ukrainian Bar Association.